 One of the biggest problems with parabens is the fact that they mimic estrogen in our bodies.
-Some types of breast cancer react and grow dependent on estrogen levels.
-Paraben levels in the body are believed to be connected to the rise in breast cancer rates, possibly because virtually all tumors studied contained parabens.
+Some types of breast cancer react and grow dependent on A female sex hormone that is primarily produced by the ovaries.
+Its primary function is to regulate the menstrual cycle and assist in the production of secondary sex characteristics such as breasts.
+It may even play a role in the production of cancer cells in the breast tissue. levels.
+Paraben levels in the body are believed to be connected to the rise in breast cancer rates, possibly because virtually all A mass of cells that can be benign or malignant. studied contained parabens.
 Some people have pointed to underarm deodorants which do contain parabens.
 Researchers have noted a higher incidence of tumors in the area of the breast closest to the underarm.
 However, even people who don’t use deodorants or anti-perspirants still have paraben toxins in their bodies.

 These days, many personal care products are sporting “paraben-free” labeling.
 Manufacturers of these products are paying attention to these studies and to their customers who are calling for them to be removed.

 What do you think about parabens?
 Have you tried to eliminate parabens from your beauty routine?